script-fu/funky/content/hub/docs/folder/Installation.md

 # It DEPENDS on "build_env.sh" being available in the same script directory

 # Default configuration
-COMPILE_ONLY="true"    # Set to "true" to compile without a full build
+COMPILE_ONLY="false"    # Set to "true" to compile without a full build

 BUILD_BABL="true"       # Set to "false" to skip building BABL BUILD_GEGL="true"       # Set to "false" to skip building GEGL